munificent/craftinginterpreters/book/classes.md

 If you grab a handle to a method on some instance and call it later, does it "remember" the instance it was pulled off from?
-Does `this` inside the method still refer to that original instance?
+Does `this` inside the method still refer to that original object?

-Here's a more pathological example to wrap your head around:
+Here's a more pathological example to bend your brain:

 ```lox
 class Person {